 “It’s with a heavy heart and a sense of missed opportunities that the U.S. must communicate that it’s not able to sign the agreement in the current form,” said Terry Kramer, the U.S. ambassador to the gathering of the UN’s International Telecommunication Union.

 While other countries will sign the treaty on Friday, the absence of so many of the largest economies means that the document, already watered down to suit much of the West, will have little practical force.

 Though technologists who had raised alarms about the proceedings preferred no deal to one that would have legitimized more government censorship and surveillance, the failure to reach an accord could increase the chance that the Internet will work very differently in different regions.

 “Maybe in the future we could come to a fragmented Internet,” delegate Andrey Mukhanov, a top international official at Russia’s Ministry of Telecom and Mass Communications, told Reuters.
 “That would be negative for all, and I hope our American, European colleagues come to a constructive position.”

 Delegates from the United States and other holdout countries said they would continue to press at other international gatherings for unified support of what they call a “multi-stakeholder model,” in which private industry groups set standards and play a large role in the development of the medium.

 Countries that had been seeking an expansion of the ITU role reacted with some bitterness to the failure to reach a consensus.

-Tariq al-Awadhi of the United Arab Emirates, head of the Arab States' delegation, said his group had been "double-crossed" by the U.S. bloc after it had agreed to a compromise deal that moved Internet issues out of the main treaty and into a nonbinding resolution saying the ITU should be part of the multi-stakeholder model.
+Tariq al-Awadhi of the United Arab Emirates, head of the Arab States’ delegation, said his group had been “double-crossed” by the U.S. bloc after it had agreed to a compromise deal that moved Internet issues out of the main treaty and into a nonbinding resolution that said the ITU should be part of the multi-stakeholder model.